Diploma in Mechanical Engineering (N41)

 Justin Wong

-My interest and passion for cars led me to pursue NP’s Diploma in Mechanical Engineering, where I worked on a final-year project on automotive technologies and motorsports.
-I even represented NP in the Shell Eco-marathon Asia 2019 with the energy-efficient car that I built together with my team mates, and came in second place in the region!
-This success encouraged me to continue pursuing Mechanical Engineering at NTU where I had the opportunity to pioneer the development of the university’s first Formula Student race car NVF-1.
+During my time at NP, I worked on a Final-year Project focused on automotive technologies and motorsports.
+I even represented NP at the Shell Eco-marathon Asia in 2019, with the energy-efficient car I built with my teammates, and came in second place in the region!
+This success inspired me to continue my journey in Mechanical Engineering at NTU, where I contributed to the development of NTU’s first Formula Student race car, NVF-1.

 Further Studies